Funding: Impact as part of research grants and other funding schemes

 - Impacts are the changes that can occur as a result of research activity.
 It's the 'so what?'.
-These can be academic, but in Pathways to Impact you need to specifically look at impacts beyond academia, which could economic or social.
-You can find more detail and definitions on RCUK's website, including case studies of public engagement.
+These can be academic, but in funders also want you to specifically look at impacts beyond academia, which could be economic. environmental, cultural or social.
+You can find more detail and definitions on UKRI's website, and can read case studies of public engagement from the Division, the University, and beyond.
 This is why figuring out your purpose is so important – you need to be able to say what you would like to see change or happen.

 - Draft these sections early on in the process so that it informs the design of the research.
 Engagement activities can take place throughout the lifecycle of a research project.

-- The 'Impact Summary' and 'Pathways to Impact' sections should not be the same.
-Your Impact Summary should briefly describe who the beneficiaries will be and what impacts you think your research could contribute to or create, whilst the Pathways to Impact section should explain how you would work towards achieve those impacts.
+- You should incorporate information about impact throughout your case for support.
+You should briefly describe who the beneficiaries will be and what impacts you think your research could contribute to or create.
+You should also explain how you would work towards achieve those impacts.

-- Pathways to Impact is not a description of what you have previously done – it should be a forward-looking and present a plan of what activities you will undertake during the lifetime of the grant to help work towards those impacts, though brief descriptions of success can be included to help justify the project's feasibility.
+- Your plans should be forward-looking and present a plan of what activities you will undertake during the lifetime of the grant to help work towards those impacts, though brief descriptions of past successes (track record) can be included to help justify the project's feasibility.

 - Outputs are not outcomes and impacts.
-Your pathway to impact should not end with the creation of something, e.g., a podcast, website or workshop.
+Your stated impact should not end with the creation of something, e.g., a podcast, website or workshop.
 How will people find and engage with anything you create?
 And then what?
 Make sure you answer the question 'so what?'.

 - 'Bolt-on' engagement isn't appropriate.
 The activities need to be those that specifically help you achieve your stated impacts, so stating that you will do e.g. a schools workshop, if school aged children are not relevant to the impacts stated would not be appropriate.